 Grass Planting Tips

 Use either a drop or a cyclone seeder to seed your area.
-A drop seeder is more accurate in placing seed, especially if wind is a problem.
+A drop seeder is more accurate in placing seed, especially if the wind is a problem.
 However, if the ground is rough or rocky, the cyclone seeder will be easier to use.
 Seed at the rates recommended for your grass mix. (up to 5 pounds per 1000 square feet) Divide seed into two equal parts.
 Sow half of the seed by crossing the area north to south and the other half by crossing east to west.
-Rake seed into the soil as soon as possible after sowing to reduce the chances of it blowing or washing out.
+Rake the seed into the soil as soon as possible after sowing to reduce the chances of it blowing or washing out.
 Soil cover also helps to protect the young seedlings from drying out.
-When sowing on slopes prone to erosion, cover the seeded area with mulch.
-Recommended mulches include clean straw (straw with no seeds in it), netting or matting of some kind.
+When sowing on slopes prone to erosion, cover the seeded area with a thin layer of mulch.
+Recommended mulches include clean straw (straw with no seeds in it), netting or single-layer matting of some kind.

-If you have water from a central community system or a well permit that allows outside irrigation, water the newly seeded areas frequently and lightly.
+If you have water from a central community system or a water well permit that allows outside irrigation, water the newly seeded areas frequently and lightly.
 Water enough to keep the soil moist but not so heavily as to cause soil washing and loss of the grass seed.

 Extracted From: Colorado State University Extension.
 8/99.
 Reviewed 1/08. www.ext.colostate.edu